jimmystewpot/dns-preload/README.md

 # dns-preload
 A simple go based dns cache preloader.

+## Why?

+With an intermittent satellite connection when the connection is lost the local DNS cache is flushed.
+When the connection is restablished the high latency on the link causes a slow down for all connections being reestablished.
+This was an easy way to update the cache asynchronously when the connection is restored which improves usability of the whole system.

+It also works well on trains with crappy reception.
 ## Usage

 Add an @reboot line to your users crontab so when the host reboots it will run the tool to pre-populate the dns server